Phala-Network/oracle-workshop/README.md

 cargo contract build
 ```

-A successful run should output similar log in the console:
+A successful run should output a similar log in the console:

 ```
 Original wasm size: 83.2K, Optimized: 43.9K